Vegan Cold Weather Clothing

 Hands have a high surface area for a low volume so can get very cold very quickly.
 They don't need to be very cold before manual dexterity worsens.
 Sensor gloves allow you use your touchscreen device with the gloves still on.

 Given the same materials and design, mittens will keep your hands warmer than gloves.
 Layering should be used when it gets very cold, a light inner glove for handling ability and then a thicker pair of mitts over the top.
-The outer layer can be additionally insulated or just a weatherproof layer, at least wind-proof and preferably water-resistant too.
+The outer layer can be additionally insulated or just be a weatherproof shell layer, at least wind-proof and preferably water-resistant too.

-There is no magical thin, ultra warm glove that is going to allow you full use of your hands down to minus stupidly cold, it's all a compromise.
+There is no magical thin, ultra-warm glove that is going to allow you full use of your hands down to minus stupidly cold, it's all a compromise.

-Thickened Knit Winter Gloves
+Achiou Knit Gloves Touchscreen

 Burton Gore-Tex Mitts

-Waterproof breathable mittens for serious conditions, synthetic leather palm
+Waterproof breathable mittens for serious conditions

 Rechargeable electronic hand warmers - Power packs that can be used for heat or battery back up for your phone